AztecProtocol/noir-starter/next-hardhat/README.md

 - start a local development EVM at <http://localhost:8545>
 - Copy `./.env.example` to `./.env` and add keys
-- Run `npm build:local` to build the project and deploy contracts to the local development chain
+- Run `NETWORK=localhost npm build` to build the project and deploy contracts to the local development chain

+You can choose any other network in `hardhat.config.ts` and deploy on them using this `NETWORK` environment variable.
+For example, `NETWORK=mumbai npm build` or `NETWORK=sepoia npm build`.
+Feel free to contribute with other networks in `hardhat.config.ts`